welldonestudio/welldonestudio.github.io/docs/add-chain/Solana.md

 ## Example

 Consider adding a Solana Devnet network to the WELLDONE wallet as an example.
 To add a Solana Devnet network to the WELLDONE Wallet, click the `AddChain` button.
-You must first connect to your wallet using the `dapp:accounts` method before using the method.
+You must first connect to your wallet using the `dapp:accounts` method before using method.

 ```jsx live
 function addChain() {